1. Corporate information

 Derecognition of financial liabilities

-The Company derecognises financial liabilities when, and only when, the Company’s obligations are discharged, cancelled or have expired.
+The Company derecognises financial liabilities when, and only when, the Company's obligations are discharged, cancelled or have expired.
 An exchange with a lender of debt instruments with substantially different terms is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
-Similarly, a substantial modification of the terms of an existing financial liability (whether or not attributable to the financial difficulty of the debtor) is accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
-The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in Statement of Profit and Loss.
+Similarly, a substantial modification of the terms of an existing financial liability (whether or not attributable to the financial difficulty of the debtor) is accounted for as an extinguishment of the

-15. Investments and other financial assets
+14. Investments and other financial assets

 (i) Classification

-Financial assets, other than equity instruments, are subsequently measured at amortised cost, fair value through other comprehensive income (FVOCI) or fair
+Financial assets, other than equity instruments, are subsequently measured at amortised cost, fair value through other comprehensive income (FVOCI) or fair value through profit or loss (FVTPL) on the basis of both:

-(a) the entity’s business model for managing the financial assets and
+(a) The entity's business model for managing the financial assets and

-(b) the contractual cash flow characteristics of the financial asset.
+(b) The contractual cash flow characteristics of the financial asset.

 For assets measured at fair value, gains and losses will either be recorded in profit or loss or other comprehensive income.
 For investments in debt instruments, this will depend on the business model in which the investment is held.
 For investments in equity instruments, this will depend on whether the company has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income.